+- 8. Click the "MEBx" button.

 - 9. In the login dialog, enter the standard password "admin".

 - 10. Change the default password.
 The new password must include the following characters:

 - In total at least eight characters

 - One upper case letter

 - One lower case letter

 - One number

-- One of the special characters! @ #\$% ^ & \ @ #\$% ^ & \
+- One of the special characters!@#\$%^&@#\$%^&

-The underscore \ and the space characters are valid password characters, however they do not increase password complexity.
+The underscore and the space characters are valid password characters, however they do not increase password complexity.